node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Nodes can be now be managed via the built in palette manager.
 However the default Pi install pre-loads some nodes globally and these cannot then be easily managed and updated.
 The intention of the script is to...

- - upgrade an existing user to LTS 6.x nodejs and latest Node-RED
+ - upgrade an existing user to LTS 6.x or 8.x Node.js and latest Node-RED
  - migrate any existing globally installed nodes into the users ~/.node-red space so they can be managed via the palette manager
  - optionally (re)install the extra nodes that are pre-installed on a full Raspbian Pi image

 While aimed at the Pi user the script will also run on any Debian based operating system, such as Ubuntu, and so can be used on other hardware platforms, although it has not been widely tested.

-The command above runs many commands as *sudo* and does delete existing nodejs and the core Node-RED directories.
+The command above runs many commands as *sudo* and does delete existing Node.js and the core Node-RED directories.
 Please inspect it by browsing to https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered

 The script will perform the following steps

- - check if you are connected to the internet
+ - ask if you want to (re)install the extra Pi nodes
  - save a list of any globally installed *node-red-* nodes found in /usr/lib/node_modules
  - apt-get remove nodered
  - remove any node-red binaries from /usr/bin and /usr/local/bin
  - remove any node-red modules from /usr/lib/node_modules and /usr/local/lib/node_modules
- - detect if nodejs was installed from nodejs package or Debian
+ - detect if Node.js was installed from Node.js package or Debian
  - if not v6 or newer - remove as appropriate and install latest v6 LTS (not using apt)
  - clean out npm cache and .node-gyp cache to remove any previous versions of code
  - install Node-RED latest version
  - re-install under the user account any nodes that had previously been installed globally
  - re-install the extra Pi nodes if required
- - rebuild all nodes - to recompile any binaries to match latest nodejs version
+ - rebuild all nodes - to recompile any binaries to match latest Node.js version
- - add node-red-start, stop and log commands to /usr/bin
+ - add node-red-start, node-red-stop and node-red-log commands to /usr/bin
  - add menu shortcut and icon
  - add systemd script and set user
  - if on a Pi add a CPU temperature -> IoT example
  - update the local update script

-As of Node-RED version 0.14.x a version of the upgrade script is pre-installed and will do a full upgrade to the latest nodejs LTS and latest release version of Node-RED.
+As of Node-RED version 0.14.x a version of the upgrade script is pre-installed and will do a full upgrade to the latest Node.js LTS and latest release version of Node-RED.
 However it will be out of date and may need to be run twice.
 To use this method, run the following command as your normal user (typically `pi`):

     update-nodejs-and-nodered